-The overall objective of the project is to support democratic change in Ukraine through the introduction of active citizenship initiatives with a particular focus on smaller cities and towns that have appeared to be the most vulnerable in the current Ukrainian circumstances.
+The overall objective of the project was to support democratic change in Ukraine through the introduction of active citizenship initiatives with a particular focus on smaller cities and towns that have appeared to be the most vulnerable in the Ukrainian circumstances.

-A grassroots movement, acting as a vehicle for exchange of people, collaborations, networks, citizen engagement and transfer of knowledge is going to be established and empowered through the action.
+A grassroots movement, acting as a vehicle for exchange of people, collaborations, networks, citizen engagement and transfer of knowledge was established and empowered through the action.

-The action involves the following key stakeholder groups:
+The action involved the following key stakeholder groups:

-1) Local CSOs and communities initiate and host east-west people-to-people exchanges, engage in community mapping.
+1) Local CSOs and communities initiated and hosted east-west people-to-people exchanges, engaged in community mapping.

-2) IDPs are empowered with new knowledge and skills on active citizenship and get new opportunities for socio-economic integration in host communities.
+2) IDPs were empowered with new knowledge and skills on active citizenship and got new opportunities for socio-economic integration in host communities.

-3) Libraries serve as community centres for training, community mapping, events related to east-west/west-east exchanges, socialising of local residents and IDPs, facilitating the local environment.
+3) Libraries served as community centres for training, community mapping, events related to east-west/west-east exchanges, socialising of local residents and IDPs, facilitating the local environment.

-The action envisages the following types of activities, outputs and results:
+The action envisaged the following types of activities, outputs and results: